microsoft/makecode-csp/content/unit-3/day-1/intro-algorithms-programming.md

 ### 5. Homework- Where else are algorithms?

-* Students can complete their [Reflection](/unit-3/day-1/reflection) in their OneNote or other journal location.
+* Students can complete their <a href="/unit-3/day-1/reflection">Reflection</a> in their OneNote or other journal location.
 * How do algorithms affect our daily lives?
 Our society?
 * Where else are algorithms?
     * Research an area where algorithms are used (travel/transportation, shipping, retail, gaming, medicine, science, climate, society, etc.).